End-pinching and inertial-capillary reopening in viscoplastic ligaments at low Ohnesorge number

+We use an adaptive mesh refinement (AMR) strategy based on wavelet-estimated discretization error \citep{van_hooft_towards_2018}.
+A mesh study was conducted carefully for this setup, and a maximum grid level $l=12$ was selected.
+With the current computational domain size of $25 \times 25$, and an adaptive refinement up to level $l=12$ yields a minimum grid spacing $\Delta \tilde{x} = 25/2^{12} \approx 6.1 \times 10^{-3}$, corresponding to approximately 164 grid cells across a unit length scale of the ligament ($R_0=1$).
+We note that our resolution is higher than that used in viscoplastic sheet retraction of \citet{deka_retraction_2019} (i.e., level 10), since we are aiming to capture the interfacial singularity.
+The velocity and pressure fields are advanced in time by Basilisk using a classical time-splitting projection method \citep{popinet_accurate_2009}.
+Appendix B presents a grid-dependence study for a representative reopening case, demonstrating mesh-independent results.
+We also note that, for the extreme low-viscosity limit $(Oh_K \rightarrow 0)$ cases, simulations were performed with a grid level of $l=13$ ($\approx 328$ grid cells across the radius of the ligament).

+Figure~\ref{fig:computational_domain}b compares our numerical predictions with the results of \citet{notz_dynamics_2004} and demonstrates excellent agreement in the spatio-temporal evolution of the interface shape.
+For this validation case, we recover the Newtonian limit by setting $\mathcal{J}=0$, $n=1$, and $\varepsilon=0$, so that the effective viscosity reduces to a constant.
+Only one quarter of the thread was simulated by exploiting axial and planar symmetries, consistent with the setup of \citet{notz_dynamics_2004}.
+The superimposed red profiles correspond to this quarter-domain representation.
+The predicted pinch-off time is $t_b=4.857$, in close agreement with the reported value $t_b=4.797$.
+The quantitative agreement therefore confirms that the Herschel-Bulkley solver correctly reproduces the Newtonian limit.

-Figure~\ref{fig:computational_domain}b compares our numerical predictions with the results of \citet{notz_dynamics_2004} and shows excellent agreement in the spatio-temporal evolution of the interface shape.
-We restrict our attention to the primary retraction dynamics and the neck evolution, and do not consider subsequent secondary breakup processes.
-When breakup does not occur, we continue the simulations only until the viscoplastic droplet fully forms, limiting the total integration time to less than 10 nondimensional units.
+In the current study, we restrict our attention to the primary retraction dynamics and the neck evolution, and we do not consider subsequent secondary break-up processes.
+When break-up does not occur, we continue the simulations only until the viscoplastic droplet fully forms, limiting the total integration time to less than 10 nondimensional units.